Mayank202004/JPSP/README.md

-# JPSP - JPS Scholarship Platform
+# JPSP - JP's Scholarship Platform

 JPSP is an AI-powered mobile application designed to streamline the scholarship application process.
 This platform is developed using modern technologies to provide a seamless experience for users, administrators, and institutions.